ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

       private-worker-service.{REGION}.devops.cloud.ibm.com: <satellite link endpoint created in step 1)>
    ```

-   You can add endpoints to the configmap, such as these default Satellite link endpoints listed [here](/docs/satellite?topic=satellite-default-link-endpoints).
+   You can add endpoints to the configmap, such as these [default Satellite link endpoints](/docs/satellite?topic=satellite-default-link-endpoints).
    {: tip}

 ## Updating the {{site.data.keyword.deliverypipeline}} Private Worker installation